tanseersaji/Giscle_APIs/README.md

 # How to start ?
 1. Register at https://giscle.ml
 2. Generate your API key
+3. Install all the dependencies using requirements.txt
-3. Paste your API key in above codes.
+4. Paste your API key in above codes.
-4. Done! :)
+5. Done! :)

 # Live Video
 Add your IP camera feed in the place of (0) in cam = cv2.VideoCapture(0) and optimize your client side code for your requirement.